 This section describes the steps to prepare the setup for application demo execution.
-Step 1: Build and flash the Application

 Please refer to the previous sections 3.1.1-3.1.4 and 5.1.1 for instructions on importing a project, building an application, running an application in debug mode and flashing an application program for a few IDEs.